State of the Art and Potentialities of Graph-level Learning: Abstract

 \section{Abstract}

 Graphs have a superior ability to represent relational data, like chemical compounds, proteins, and social networks.
 Hence, graph-level learning, which takes a set of graphs as input, has been applied to many tasks including comparison, regression, classification, and more.
-Traditional approaches to learning a set of graphs tend to rely on hand-crafted features, such as substructures.
+Traditional approaches to learning a set of graphs heavily rely on hand-crafted features, such as substructures.
 But while these methods benefit from good interpretability, they often suffer from computational bottlenecks as they cannot skirt the graph isomorphism problem.
-Conversely, deep learning has helped graph-level learning adapt to the growing scale of graphs by extracting features automatically and decoding graphs into low-dimensional representations.
+Conversely, deep learning has helped graph-level learning adapt to the growing scale of graphs by extracting features automatically and encoding graphs into low-dimensional representations.
 As a result, these deep graph learning methods have been responsible for many successes.
 Yet, there is no comprehensive survey that reviews graph-level learning starting with traditional learning and moving through to the deep learning approaches.
 This article fills this gap and frames the representative algorithms into a systematic taxonomy covering traditional learning, graph-level deep neural networks, graph-level graph neural networks, and graph pooling.
 To ensure a thoroughly comprehensive survey, the evolutions, interactions, and communications between methods from four different branches of development are also examined.
 This is followed by a brief review of the benchmark data sets, evaluation metrics, and common downstream applications.
-The survey concludes with 13 future directions of necessary research that will help to overcome the challenges facing this booming field.
+The survey concludes with a broad overview of 12 current and future directions in this booming field.